Yair Cherki

 Yair Mordechai Cherki (יאיר מרדכי שֶׁרקי; born 5 February 1993) is an Israeli journalist who serves as a reporter and commentator on religious and political affairs programs.
-He currently hosts a late night current affairs show on Channel 12.
-He is also a weekly columnist for Makor Rishon newspaper and presents a weekly current affairs program on Israeli Army Radio.
+He currently hosts a late-night current affairs show on Channel 12.
+He is also a weekly columnist for Makor Rishon newspaper, and presents a weekly current affairs program on Israeli Army Radio.

 Early life

 Cherki was born and raised in the Jerusalem neighbourhood of Kiryat Moshe to a National Religious family.
-He is the fourth of seven children of Rabbi Oury Amos Cherki, a senior lecturer at Machon Meir and rabbi of the Kiryat Moshe community, and Dr. Ronit Sharki, a biology researcher.
+He is the fourth of seven children of Oury Amos Cherki, a senior lecturer at Machon Meir and rabbi of the Kiryat Moshe community, and Ronit Sharki, a biology researcher.
 His brother, Shalom Yochai, was killed in a terror attack in 2015.
-He was educated at Yeshivat Makor Chaim, a High School Yeshiva in Gush Etzion.
+He was educated at Yeshivat Makor Chaim, a high school yeshiva in Gush Etzion.
 In 2011, after graduating, he enlisted with the Israel Defense Forces for his conscription period.
 He served with Israeli Army Radio, where he was the religious affairs correspondent.

 Career

 In 2014, he began working as a religious affairs correspondent for Channel 2 news.
 In 2016, he was named by Forbes Israel as one of the top 30 "Most promising young people" in the country.
 In addition to his TV role, he presented a current affairs morning radio show from January to July 2017 on Galey Israel Radio.

-In 2017 he began writing a weekly current affairs column for B'Sheva.
-He left the newspaper in 2020 to begin writing a new weekly political column for Makor Rishon newspaper.
+In 2017, he began writing a weekly current affairs column for B'Sheva.
+He left the newspaper in 2020, to begin writing a new weekly political column for Makor Rishon newspaper.

-In 2018, B'nai B'rith World Center awarded him the Journalistic Excellence Award in the Israeli Media for coverage of Diaspora Jewry and Israel-Diaspora Relations, for his series of articles "Brooklyn of the Holy".
+In 2018, B'nai B'rith World Center awarded him the Journalistic Excellence Award in the Israeli Media for coverage of Diaspora Jewry and Israel-Diaspora Relations, for his series of articles, "Brooklyn of the Holy".

 In September 2021, he was named as the "most trusted" political commentator in a survey commissioned by the Israeli news website, Walla.
 He was named as the "most trusted" journalist in September 2022 in a separate survey conducted by Prof. Yitzhak Katz.

 In November 2023, following the start of the Gaza war, he began hosting a Late Night program on Channel 12 with journalist Haim Levinson.
-After a short time, Avri Gilad replaced Levinson and the name of the program was changed to Avri and Cherki.
+After a short time, Avri Gilad replaced Levinson, and the name of the program was changed to Avri and Cherki.

-In July 2024, he returned to Israeli Army Radio and began hosting a weekly current affairs program every Thursday with Hila Korach.
+In July 2024, he returned to Israeli Army Radio, and began hosting a weekly current affairs program every Thursday with Hila Korach.

 Impact

 He is credited for building greater understanding of Haredi Jews and their lifestyles.
-In his reporting he takes viewers into the homes of the Haredim, gently asking his hosts to explain their beliefs.
+In his reporting, he takes viewers into the homes of the Haredim, gently asking his hosts to explain their beliefs.